apache/www-site/content/dev/pmc.md

 Note that going to the Attic is not necessarily a bad thing: it's merely a reflection that there isn't currently an **active** community to manage the project.
-It's also a clear way so set the right expectations for users of the project's code.
+It's also a clear way to set the right expectations for users of the project's code.

-### How To Perform A PMC Roll Call  {#roll-call}
+### How to perform a PMC roll call  {#roll-call}

 The Board sometimes asks for a roll call for projects that fail to report regularly, have very little visible activity on their mailing lists